maturk/maturk.github.io/cv.markdown

         <dd><em>Armstrong Systems</em>
           <strong>April 2022</strong>
           Contract job for creating a computer vision pipeline that extracts user written content on financial documents (Word documents with user fill in) into electronic form.
-The customer was a financial consultancy based in Zurich.
 Used Google Tesseract for character recognition and OpenCV to create a pipeline that converted user input into a database.
         </dd>